lawrencexli/ImageColorization/README.md

 6. You should see that a final weight file is generated alongside with a `.pkl` file storing all evaluation metrics tracking in `saved_weights/`.
 7. Use `PlotResult.ipynb` to plot the evaluation metrics over epochs and them under `evaluation_plots/`.
 Loads the performance tracker dictionary pickle file from `saved_weights/`.
 8. Use `ImageColorization.ipynb` to visualize colored samples from your dataset and perform evaluation.
 Loads the generator UNet model with trained weights from `saved_weights/` and generate `result.png` file for colorization result.

+### Attributes

+Part of the codes are modified and revised from https://towardsdatascience.com/colorizing-black-white-images-with-u-net-and-conditional-gan-a-tutorial-81b2df111cd8 by Moein Shariatnia and the pytorch implementation of deep concolutional discriminator available at google cloud tutorials.